Why it’s important to speak out about workplace stress

 Experiencing stress in the workplace is very common, but in some cases, this can lead to more serious mental health issues down the line, or even exacerbate existing ones.
 It’s therefore crucially important to speak out about stress at an early stage.

 Statistics show that mental health issues can affect anyone.
 While the Mental Health Foundation states that women are more likely to have a common mental health problem than men, men are more likely to commit suicide.
-Of the 6,233 suicides recorded in the UK in 2013, 78 per cent of those who took their own life were male.

 Is it thought that this dramatic gulf in male and female suicide rates is down to perceptions of ‘masculinity’; to men simply being less reluctant to confide in loved ones and seek help for fear of looking ‘weak’.
 However, there are many reasons why more men and women should speak up about their state of mind, both in and outside the workplace.